Kiarashmo/Stroke-Patient-Motor-Imagery-Classification-System-by-Utilizing-Transfer-Learning/README.md

 - `documentation/`: Detailed project documentation, including research papers and presentation materials.

 ## Contribution
 We welcome contributions to this project that can help advance the classification of motor-imagery movements for stroke patient rehabilitation.
-If you have any suggestions or enhancements, please feel free to submit a pull request.
+If you have any suggestions or improvements, please feel free to submit a pull request.

 ## License
 This project is licensed under the MIT License(LICENSE).